In this article:

 - Global Sport Ecosystem – examination of the intricate ecosystem that supports sports, from economics to organizational behavior to urban planning and relationships with local communities

 - The Transformative Power of Sport – the transformative impact sports can have for individuals, communities, and society

 - Sports Innovation – recent innovations and emerging sports technology

 Bachelor’s Degree in Sports Management – Four Year Duration

 Bachelor’s programs in sports management prepare students for a variety of roles in the business of sport.
 Some schools offer specialization options, such as sports marketing, sports administration, athlete management and representation, and player development.

 Here is a snapshot of the core curriculum of a typical sports management bachelor’s program:

-Master’s Degree in Sports Management – Two Year Duration
+Master’s Degree / Master of Business Administration in Sports Management – Two Year Duration

 Sample Core Courses

 - Foundations of Sports Management